marchodl/-northwind-elt-pipeline/README.md

 ## Dataflow: from source to BI-tool
+To facilitate this transformation, fact and dimension tables are created.
+The fact table contains the metrics, facts, or measurements of the business process.
+The dimension tables, on the other hand, contain descriptive attributes that are used to filter, sort, and describe the facts.
+By organizing data in this way, it allows for more efficient querying and data analysis.

 ## Dimensional modeling (fact and dimensional tables)
 The outcome of the dimensional modeling is summarized by the Entity Relationship Diagram (ERD) shown below (FK = Foreign Key, SK = Surrogate Key, NK = Natural Key).